Nursery Products To Blame For Rise In Infant Injuries, Study Finds

 The numbers came from a public database of emergency department records across the United States.
 Researchers ultimately looked at 48,653 cases of patients younger than three years between 1991 to 2011.

-Based on these cases, researchers estimate that a child 3 years old or younger is treated in a United States emergency department for a nursery product-related injury every eight minutes.
+Based on these cases, researchers estimate that a child 3 years old or younger is treated in a United States emergency department for a nursery-product-related injury every eight minutes.

 Of course, most interactions between infants and their nursery products are perfectly safe and go as planned.
-But the increase in injury does call for changes in both how caregivers are using baby products, and in the design of the products, says Tracy Mehan, the manager of translational research at the Center for Injury Research and Policy in Ohio.
+But the increase in injury does call for changes in both how caregivers are using baby products and in the design of the products, says Tracy Mehan, the manager of translational research at the Center for Injury Research and Policy in Ohio.
 Mehan worked with the authors on the study.

 For parents and caregivers, the authors suggest following the "four Rs" to keep their kids safe: research the product, check for recalls, register the product and read the manual.

-Before buying a product, Mehan says, check the United States Consumer Product Safety Commission website to see if it has been recalled.
-Typically, a product recall will be put into place by the government or by the manufacturer if they become aware of a safety issue—like an infant bathtub that has a drowning risk, or a carrier that puts children at risk of falling.
+Before buying a product, Mehan says, check the United States Consumer Product Safety Commission website to see whether it has been recalled.
+Typically, a product recall will be put into place by the government or by the manufacturer if it becomes aware of a safety issue — like an infant bathtub that has a drowning risk, or a carrier that puts children at risk of falling.

-At that point, the government or company will place notices on their website to notify consumers about the recall.
+At that point, the government or company will place notices on its website to notify consumers about the recall.
 But because caregivers don't often check these sites, Mehan adds it's also important for caregivers to register the product with the manufacturer, because the company can notify them if something turns out to be wrong with the product.

 And while it might seem like common sense to read the manual, Mehan says many people forget.